apache/hudi/website/docs/sql_ddl.md

 ### Partitioned Table
 :::note
-When created in spark-sql, partition columns will always be the last columns of the table.
+When created in spark-sql, partition columns will always be the last columns in the table.
 :::
-Here is an example of creating a key less COW partitioned table.
-Adding `partitioned by` clause to the create table syntax refers to a partitioned dataset.
+Here is an example of creating a COW partitioned table.
+Adding `partitioned by` clause to the create table syntax, refers to a partitioned dataset.

 ```sql